SamBoiser/samanthaboiser.github.io/_posts/2020-06-10-Cleaned-Twitter-Data.md

 ![](https://github.com/SamBoiser/samboiser.github.io/blob/master/images/C7E89BDC-7794-4599-BC69-B4F3242D718E_4_5005_c.jpeg)

+It's a little hard to see the Frequency because of the scale of the y-axis, right?
+So here's that in detail now:

+![]

 Here's a [link](TeachThought.xls) of the Retweets, Likes, and Frequency of tweets by date.

 You can scroll down to find cleaned data and a graph of the above variables.
 The graph titled Frequency details the frequency of tweets, since it is a little hard to see in the first graph.